sothorsteins/SMC0/README.md

 Based on the requirements for the product a list of tasks and milestones was made.

-1. Research of state of the art - what have others done, what are their issues - learn from this
+1. Background research completed
     - a.
 Research materials
     - b.
 Research polyphonic pitch estimation
         - How advanced is it?
         - How much processing power does it take?
     - c.
 Research other similar product / software
-2. Plan the project
+2. Project plan completed
     - a.
 Create tasks to be done
     - b.
 Create milestones / deadlines / time estimates on tasks
     - c.
 Put these tasks into Jira
-3. Create low-fi prototype (maybe paper prototype)
+3. Low-fi prototype tested
     - a.
 Make a design for the pedal and the interface
     - b.
 Test the design
     - c.
 Focus group test
-4. Create “prototype” in software based on research for polyphonic spectral analysis (this can be in matlab), proof-of-concept.
+4. Polyphonic pitch estimation algorithm implmented
     - a.
 Develop polyphonic detection algorithm based on research
-        - Do FFT
-        - Do filtering
     - b.
 Test the effectiveness of the code / is it accurate enough
         - Build automatic tests for development
-5. Port the code to a microchip (DSP-chip) e.g. c++
+5. Algorithm ported to microchip (DSP-chip)
     - a.
 Test different microchips for lowest latency
     - b.
 Optimize code if latency too high
     - c.
 Goal is for latency to be less than 0.5 s.
-6. Create user-interface (UX-designers)
+6. User-interface designed (UX-designers)
     - a.
 Make initial design with Figma or other similar platform
         - One-string mode design
         - 6-string mode design
     - b.
 Test on guitar players - are they able to understand the information
     - c.
 Create and implement final design
-7. Create circuit / design of physical product
+7. Design of circuit board and enclousure done
     - a.
 Develop 3D model of product design based on low-fi prototype results
     - b.
 Decide on materials for product (low-cost) and estimate production cost
     - c.
 Design circuit -board
     - d.
 Make final design
     - e.
 Evaluate, debug
-8. Final evaluation
+8. Final product evaluation finished
     - a.
 Evaluate if requirements are met or are close to being met
     - b.
 Plan evaluation
     - c.
 Define beta tester group